 Encino, CA 91436

 In the U.S., the esquire title is generally reserved for lawyers.
 It’s considered an honorary title and isn’t bestowed or protected by law.
 It’s safe to presume someone is a lawyer if the title appears after their name.
-However, esquire is not an abbreviation for a lawyer, and it’s not a title that is earned.
+However, esquire is not an abbreviation for attorney, and it’s not a title that is earned.

 Here, we’ll define esquire in greater detail and explore the history of its usage and legal significance.

-What Is An Esquire?
+What Is An Esquire In Law?

-The esquire meaning has changed dramatically over time.
+The esquire meaning in law has changed dramatically over time.
 Historically, an esquire was an honorific title used for English gentry, the social class below the nobility who were generally wealthy landowners and did not need to work for a living.
 An esquire ranked above a gentleman but lower than a knight.

 The term has its roots in the Latin word scutarius, or “shield-bearer.”
 It made a distinction between freemen, or shield-bearers, and slaves, or shield-makers.
 The modern-day word comes from the French écuyer (escuier in Old French) which referred to a young knight in training.
 By the end of the Middle Ages, the high cost of the accolade ceremony for knighthood caused many noblemen to simply remain écuyers for life.

 In England, the term became synonymous with gentlemen or noblemen.
 The principal landowner in a parish became known as “the squire.”
-There are still respected protocols for the proper use of the term esquire in the U.K. for formal and official purposes.
+There are still respected protocols for the proper use of the term “esquire” in the U.K. for formal and official purposes.
 However, it’s mostly used as an informal compliment or title of courtesy.

-The Cornell Law School’s Legal Information Institute provides an esquire definition in the legal context.
-In the U.S., it’s used similarly as an honorific title, but it’s almost exclusively used for lawyers.
-“Esquire” (or “Esq.) is added to the end of an attorney’s name following a comma, such as “John Doe, Esq.”
+“Esquire” (or “Esq.”) is added to the end of an attorney’s name following a comma, such as “John Doe, Esq.”
 It’s used when addressing or referring to a lawyer in written form, but it’s considered bad etiquette to append the title to your own name.

 Esq. isn’t the only abbreviation you may see after a lawyer’s name.
-Another common abbreviation is “J.D.” which stands for Juris Doctor.
+Another common abbreviation is “J.D.,” which stands for Juris Doctor.
 Much like “M.D.” and “Ph.D.,” the J.D. academic suffix means the person has earned a law degree.

 Less commonly, you may see an “LLM” abbreviation for Legum Magister or Master of Laws.
 This is an advanced law degree.
 The J.D. suffix only means that someone has completed law school and is entitled to take a state bar exam.
 It does not mean they have been admitted to the bar and are licensed to practice law.